-Use this “how to advertise on Facebook” guide to walk through the six steps of planning, and launching, an engaging Facebook advertising campaign.
+Use this “how to advertise on Facebook” guide to walk through the six steps of planning and launching an engaging advertising campaign.

 Since its launch in 2004, Facebook’s mission has been to give people the power to share and make the world more open and connected.
-With 1.39 billion active monthly users (as of December 2014) and 890 million who are active daily users, it is more than likely that your target audience is active on Facebook and available to be engaged.
+With 1.39 billion active monthly users (as of December 2014) and 890 million active daily users, it is more than likely that your target audience is enthusiastic on Facebook and available to be engaged.

 Facebook advertising allows you to target ideal customers and engage with them.
-This “how to” guide will walk you through the steps of launching an engaging Facebook advertising campaign.
+This “how to” guide will walk you through launching an engaging Facebook advertising campaign.

 Step 1: Create A Facebook Business Page

 The easiest way to advertise on Facebook is to create a Facebook business page.
-Creating a page is free and it gives your business a voice on Facebook.
-Your Facebook business page will help you stay connected with familiar, and loyal, customers and will also help you connect with new customers.
+Creating a page is free, giving your business a voice on Facebook.
+Your Facebook business page will help you stay connected with familiar and loyal customers and will also help you connect with new customers.

-Your business page will also make it easier for people to find you on Facebook and on the web.
-With a Facebook business page you can reach people when, and where, they are engaged, build relationships with them, and keep your business growing based on having a better understanding of your audience.
+Your business page will also make it easier for people to find you on Facebook and the web.
+With a Facebook business page, you can reach people when and where they are engaged, build relationships with them, and keep your business growing based on having a better understanding of your audience.

 Setting Up Your Business Page

 Choose a Category.
 Choose a category for your business page.
-Facebook offers six different categories to choose from:
+Facebook offers six different types to choose from:

-More than likely you will choose the local business option.
-However, you could also choose the “brands or products” option if you wanted to focus your page on a certain product your business offers.
+More than likely, you will choose the local business option.
+However, you could also select the “brands or products” opportunity to focus your page on a product your business offers.

 Complete the About Section.
-In the about section you will add keywords, a description, and your website.
-Filling out this section completely will improve the ranking of your business page in Facebook search.
+In the about section, you will add keywords, a description, and your website.
+Filling out this section will ultimately improve the ranking of your business page in Facebook searches.

 Use keywords that are relevant to your business.
-If you wanted to create a page for your café you would use keywords like coffee shop, sandwich shop, and deli.
+If you wanted to create a page for your café, you would use keywords like a coffee shop, sandwich shop, and deli.

-Your description should be a few, clear and concise, sentences that tell people what your page is about.
+Your description should be clear and concise sentences that tell people what your page is about.
 This eliminates any guessing.

-If you selected the local business category, Facebook will also ask in the about section if your business is a real establishment, business or venue.
+If you select the local business category, Facebook will also ask in the about section if your business is an actual establishment, business, or venue.

 Upload a Picture.
-Your page’s profile picture will serve as a first impression for potential customers who have never heard of your business before.
+Your page’s profile picture will serve as a first impression for potential customers who have never heard of your business.
 Make sure it is a high-quality image that represents your business in a positive light.
 A high-quality logo is a good choice for the profile picture.

 Add A Payment Method.
-After you upload a profile picture for your page you will present this prompt to under the heading - Reach More People - “Add a payment method now so it will be easier for you to advertise when you’re ready.”
+After you upload a profile picture for your page, you will present this prompt under the heading – Reach More People – “Add a payment method now so it will be easier for you to advertise when you’re ready.”
 You will have the option to skip this step.
-If you do decide to wait, you can still go back later to add your payment method and start promoting your page.
+If you decide to wait, you can still go back later to add your payment method and promote your page.